bmedicke/REED/radare2/readme.md

 <img src="../media/r2-visual-mode-hex.jpg"></img>

 * *note the following:*
-  * hex visual mode: you can see the current position at the top
+  * hex visual mode: you can see the current position in the top line
+  * note that it is also the top line in the hex-dump

 You will have noticed that in visual mode you use keyboard shortcuts.
 Press `??` to get the full list.